huynhtuanhuy/html-to-epub/readme.md

 -   `lang`:
     Language of the book in 2 letters code (optional).
 If not specified, will fallback to `en`.
+-   `skipImageNotFound`:
+    If setted to `true`, ignores images or cover loaded from url when the response has a 404 code.
+If setted to `false`, falls on error.
+Default is `false` (optional).
 -   `rejectUnauthorized`:
     If setted to `false`, certificate validation is disabled for TLS connections.